xyproto/zsnes/README.md

 * Being able to build and run ZSNES on Linux is a priority.
 * Please have `clang-format` installed and run `./fmt.sh` before submitting a pull request.

+### Windows users

+* Compiled executables for ZSNES 1.51 for Windows are available at https://sourceforge.net/projects/zsnes/files/zsnes/ZSNES%20v1.51/
+* Pull requests for supporting Windows are welcome, but it's not a goal for this project.

 ### General info

 Thanks to Christoph Mallon for the commits that this fork is based on.